 Coconut sugar is a lower-glycemic sweetener than regular sugar that comes from the sap of coconut palm tree flowers.
 It is a great sweetener for baking, but what happens if you don’t have it on hand?
-Learn the best substitutes for coconut sugar and how much you’ll need.
+Learn several great substitutes for coconut sugar and how much you’ll need.

 Bowl of coconut sugar with spoonful of sugar on metal surface.